IBM-Cloud/vnf-samples/pdns-mongo-nodejs/dns-mongo-nodejs.md

 ![add domain](images/InternetServices_AddDomain.png)

 3. Once the domain name is added, you will get a screen as shown below.
 Note the status will remain in **Pending**.
-After the DNS Name Servers are added in Classic Infrastructures, the status changes to **Active**.
+After the DNS Name Servers are added in Classic Infrastructure - Domain, the status changes to **Active**.
+In the screen shot below, the status is **Active** because the Name Servers copied are already added in IBM Cloud - Classic Infrastructure - Domains.

 ![domain added](images/Internet_Services_Add_Domain.png)